robhasacamera/CUIExpandableButton/README.md

     sfSymbolName: "flame.fill",
     title: "Customize",
     subtitle: "Lots of options"
-    options: CUIExpandeableButtonOptions(
-        expanded: .hideIcon,
-        collapsed: .showTitle
-    )
 ) {
-    Text("You can customize the title/subtitle, header, and color!")
+    Text("You can customize the title/subtitle, header, color, and more!")
        .frame(width: 200)
        .padding(8)
 }
+.collapsedOptions(.showTitle)
+.expandedOptions(.hideIcon)
 .foregroundColor(.yellow)
 ```